 Lungs – oxygen – to hungry muscles slow.

 And how little love will they have made – lives spent.

-Source: Social commentary aside, this is also a personal poem as I seem to be one of those who, in part because of physical fitness, have suffered a heart attack at a relatively early age (62).
-An explanation (likely a simplification): high-intensity anaerobic exercise can cause inflammation which creates plaque.
+§ Source: Social commentary aside, this is also a personal poem as I seem to be one of those who, in part because of physical fitness, have suffered a heart attack at a relatively early age (62).
+Among the many impossible-to-verify and likely too simplistic explanations: high-intensity anaerobic exercise can cause inflammation which creates plaque.
 And I have often thought that such exercise, like sex or in its stead, has a satisfying draining, exhausting quality.
-It becomes a way of relaxing, if not always a healthy or love-making, one.
+It becomes a way of relaxing, if not always a healthy or love-making one.

 At that time, in order not to punish the guilty,